-This Agreement shall enter into force upon signature by the authorized representative of Iraq and by or for the Director General.
+This Agreement shall enter into force on the date upon which the Agency receives from Portugal written notification that Portugal's statutory and constitutional requirements for entry into force have been met.
 The Director General shall promptly inform all Member States of the Agency of the entry into force of this Agreement.

-This Agreement shall remain in force as long as Iraq is party to the Treaty.
+This Agreement shall remain in force as long as Portugal is party to the Treaty.